arbakker/ruysch/README.md

 ![Version](https://img.shields.io/badge/version-0.1.0.alpha-yellow)
 # ruysch

-ruysch is a CSW web-client specifically for exploring webservices.
+ruysch is a [CSW](https://en.wikipedia.org/wiki/Catalogue_Service_for_the_Web) web-client specifically for exploring ([OGC](https://en.wikipedia.org/wiki/Open_Geospatial_Consortium)) webservices.
 The deployment running at [arbakker.github.io/ruysch ](arbakker.github.io/ruysch )is configured to expose all services hosted by [PDOK](https://www.pdok.nl/) registered in the [nationaalgeoregister.nl](https://nationaalgeoregister.nl/).

-Key feature is the quick exploration of the webservices published by one organization in a CSW instance.
+The key feature of this app is to enable quick exploration of webservices published by a organization in a CSW instance.

 The following service-types are supported: